-1. American Indian Religious Freedom Act (P.L.
-95-341) -Consultation with concerned individuals occurred during the archeological survey.
+- 1. American Indian Religious Freedom Act (P.L.
+95-341) Consultation with concerned individuals occurred during the archeological survey.
 The Medicine Man's Association was consulted on identification, evaluation, and recommendations concerning the religious sites and activities.
-Final coordination and clearances will be processed through the Bureau of Indian Affairs during the planning process and project implementation.

-2. National Environmental Policy Act of 1969 (42 U.S.C.
-4321) - Compliance with this act is being accompanied through this public planning process, and the environmental assessment, which is tiered upon the recreation area's general management plan/FES.

-3. Section 106 of the National Historic Preservation Act of 1966 (16 U.S.C.
-470), Advisory Council on Historic Preservation, and the Arizona State Historic Preservation Office - These offices will be involved throughout the planning project reviews and consultations.
-Since there are both Navajo Reservation and National Park Service lands involved, coordination will be accomplished by both the Navajo Nation and the National Park Service.
-The Bureau of Indian Affairs will coordinate clearances for the Navajo Nation.

-4. Department of the Interior Regional Solicitor's Offices (Denver and Salt Lake City) - Coordination with these offices will be by the National Park Service concerning the legal aspects and advise for the project.

-5. Bureau of Indian Affairs - The Bureau of Indian Affairs not only plays an important role during project input, but has major coordinating responsibilities in obtaining clearances with others as identified elsewhere in this section.
-6. Bureau of Reclamation - The Bureau of Reclamation is being consulted during planning and will be asked to review the document as it relates to surface and subsurface water resources.
+Final coordination and clearances will be processed through the National Park Service and the Bureau of Indian Affairs during the planning process and project implementation. - 2.
+National Environmental Policy Act of 1969 (42 U.S.C.
+4321) Compliance with this act is being accompanied through this public planning process, and the environmental assessment, which is tiered upon the recreation area's general management plan/FES. - 3.
+Section 106 of the National Historic Preservation Act of 1966 (16 U.S.C.
+470), Advisory Council on Historic Preservation, and the Arizona State Historic Preservation Office These offices will be involved throughout the planning project reviews and consultations.
+Since there are both Navajo Reservation and National Park Service lands involved, coordination will be accomplished by both the Bureau of Indian Affairs and the National Park Service. - 4.
+Department of the Interior Regional Solicitor's Offices (Denver and Salt Lake City) Coordination with these offices will be by the National Park Service concerning the legal aspects and advise for the project. - 5.
+Bureau of Indian Affairs The Bureau of Indian Affairs not only plays an important role during project input, but has major coordinating responsibilities in obtaining clearances with others as identified elsewhere in this section.

-7. LeChee Chapter of the Navajo Nation - The Chapter is involved during the input, reviews, and implementation phases of the project.

-8. Aids to Navigation - The National Park Service will coordinate with the U.S. Coast Guard as it relates to the planning and implementation of the appropriate aids to navigation.
-The Antelope Point marina will be designated a special anchorage area under Coast Guard regulations.

-9. Section 404 Corps of Engineers - The National Park Service and the Bureau of Reclamation will coordinate with the Corps any clearances required for installation of the marina and boat ramps.
+- 6. Bureau of Reclamation The Bureau of Reclamation is being consulted during planning and will be asked to review the document as it relates to surface and subsurface water resources. - 7.
+LeChee Chapter of the Navajo Nation The Chapter is involved during the input, reviews, and implementation phases of the project. - 8.
+Aids to Navigation The National Park Service will coordinate with the U.S. Coast Guard as it relates to the planning and implementation of the appropriate aids to navigation.
+The Antelope Point marina will be designated a special anchorage area under Coast Guard regulations. - 9.
+Section 404 Corps of Engineers The National Park Service and the Bureau of Reclamation will coordinate with the Corps any clearances required for installation of the marina and boat ramps.
 This will be accomplished during the in-house and public reviews.
 Subsequent reviews will be required during the project design phases.
-When the developer submits design plans for any element within the water zone, a construction permit will be required from the Corps.

-10. Section 7 of the Endangered Species Act of 1973 (16 U.S.C.
-1531) - U.S. Fish and Wildlife Service - Input was obtained during planning; however, review and consultation will be required during the official project review periods.
-The Bureau of Indian Affairs will coordinate the necessary clearances for the Navajo Nation with the U.S. Fish and Wildlife Service.
-The National Park Service will concurrently submit similar documentation and request.

-11. Navajo Medicine Man Association - The Association must be consulted during the input and review phases as related to the religious ceremonial sites and activities.
-This will be coordinated by the Navajo Nation.

-12. Withdrawal of Lands - The Navajo Nation will need to appropriately withdraw lands directly associated with the project development from grazing use to recreation use.
-Once the development concept plan is approved, land surveys and determination of exact acreages need to be accomplished.

-13. Executive Order 11988 "Flood Plain Management" - Even though the major development is not affected by any flood plain, there is a flash flood zone along a small section of the entrance road which needs to be determined and evaluated.
+When the developer submits design plans for any element within the water zone, a construction permit will be required from the Corps. - 10.
+Section 7 of the Endangered Species Act of 1973 (16 U.S.C.
+1531) U.S. Fish and Wildlife Service The Bureau of Indian Affairs has coordinated the necessary consultation with the U.S. Fish and Wildlife Service. - 11.
+Navajo Medicine Man Association The Association has been consulted during the input and review phases as related to the religious ceremonial sites and activities.
+This will be further coordinated by the Navajo Nation. - 12.
+Withdrawal of Lands The Navajo Nation will need to appropriately withdraw lands directly associated with the project development from grazing use to recreation use.
+Once the development concept plan is approved, land surveys and determination of exact acreages need to be accomplished. - 13.
+Executive Order 11988 "Flood Plain Management" Even though the major development is not affected by any flood plain, there is a flash flood zone along a small section of the entrance road which needs to be determined and evaluated.

 14. The project requires a continual dialogue and review between the Navajo Nation and the National Park Service.
 This has been accomplished and will require close coordination after approval during project implementation.